opconWizard/opcon-docs/docs/job-types/zos.md

     job, if any.
 The default is the user ID in the job card or the USERID from XPSPARMS.
-- **DDNAME**: Defines the DD Name in the LSAM task that points to the library that contains this job\'s JCL.
+- **DDNAME**: Defines the DD Name in the LSAM task that points to the library that contains this job's JCL.
 The default is XPSJCL, or the value of LSAM the JCLDD parameter in XPSPARMS.
 The     DD Name may contain alphabetic, national, and numeric characters;
     however, a name cannot be more than eight characters in length and the first character cannot be numeric.